natefleming/loyalty-offers/README.md

-# Tractor Supply Loyalty Offers — GPU Batch Inference DAB
+# Loyalty Offers — GPU Batch Inference DAB

 A Databricks Asset Bundle that demonstrates **large-scale batch LLM inference** with **Qwen2.5-1.5B-Instruct** (with one-flag escalation to 7B) on **Azure Databricks** GPU compute.
 The pipeline takes a customer's loyalty profile and ranks the top-4 offers from a curated catalog of 20 loyalty offers.